AimanAsif-56/BSDSF22M035--OS--A01/REPORT.md

 Attaching binaries (like bin/client) lets users download and run the program without compiling source code themselves.

 This is how real-world software is distributed on GitHub.
+## Feature-3: Static Library

+**Q1.
+Compare the Makefile from Part 2 and Part 3.
+What are the key differences in the variables and rules that enable the creation of a static library?**
+- In Part 2 the Makefile compiles all `.c` files and links the resulting `.o` files directly into an executable using a rule like `$(TARGET): $(OBJECTS)`.
+- In Part 3 the build separates the code into a library and the main program: library sources are compiled into `obj/*.o`, then combined into `lib/libmyutils.a` with `ar`.
+The final executable links against this library with `-Llib -lmyutils`.
+- Key differences: new variables (`LIB_SRCS`, `LIB_OBJS`, `OBJDIR`, `LIBDIR`), an `ar` + `ranlib` step to create `.a`, and modified linking rules that reference `-lmyutils` instead of listing many object files.

+**Q2.
+What is the purpose of the `ar` command?
+Why is `ranlib` often used immediately after it?**
+- `ar` bundles object files into a static archive (`.a`) that the linker can use.
+The common usage is `ar rcs libname.a obj1.o obj2.o`.
+- `ranlib` writes an index to the archive (symbol table) so the linker can quickly locate symbols.
+Many `ar` implementations create the index automatically with `-s`, but running `ranlib` is portable and recommended.

+**Q3.
+When you run `nm` on your `client_static` executable, are the symbols for functions like `mystrlen` present?
+What does this tell you about how static linking works?**
+- Yes — `nm` should show symbols like `mystrlen` in the final executable.
+This indicates that the library object code was copied into the executable at link time.
+Static linking merges required library object code into the final binary so the executable can run without the `.a` file at runtime.